kellertobias/servobill/README.md

 ![Servobill](/docs/aws-architecture.png)

 In the serverless deployment, we use SST to deploy the application to AWS.
 For the frontend, we use CloudFront and for the APIs we use the AWS API Gateway.
-Data is stored in AWS DynamoDB and long running processes are decoupled from the API requests by using AWS EventBridge to trigger Lambda functions.
+Data is stored in AWS DynamoDB and long-running processes are decoupled from the API requests by using AWS EventBridge to trigger Lambda functions.

 #### Dockerized Architecture
-For the dockerized deployment, the nextjs app in one docker container also handles the API requests while another container handles the queue workers.
-For dockerized deployments, we use postgres rather than dynamoDB for structured data storage.
+For the dockerized deployment, the Next.js app in one docker container also handles the API requests while another container handles the queue workers.
+For dockerized deployments, we use Postgres rather than DynamoDB for structured data storage.

-For storing assets (such as generated invoices or attachments), you can choose if you want to setup and maintain a minio instance (which is basically a self-hostable S3-Clone) or if you want to use an extremely simple local data storage where you just need to provide a folder to store the data in.
+For storing assets (such as generated invoices or attachments), you can choose if you want to set up and maintain a minio instance (which is basically a self-hostable S3-Clone) or if you want to use an extremely simple local data storage where you just need to provide a folder to store the data in.

 From a code perspective, all these options are implemented transparently with an adapter pattern.